 - Combine all ingredients in your mixing bowl.
 The order doesn't really matter.

-- Knead dough until ball forms.
+- Knead dough until a ball forms.
 Add a little more flour if the dough is sticky.

-- Flatten dough on counter or cutting board, either with your hands or a rolling pin.
+- Flatten the dough on the counter or cutting board, either with your hands or a rolling pin.
 If the dough is sticky, add a little more flour.

 - Use adorable cookie cutters like these.

-- Prepare cookie sheet by spritzing olive oil on it, or use parchment paper.
+- Prepare a cookie sheet by spritzing olive oil on it, or use parchment paper.

 - Bake at 300*F for about 20 minutes.